-- 1) The Chief of Police is the head of the Police Department and Dispatch and reports as necessary to the Village Manager regarding the activities of the Department - 2) The Electric General Foreman is the head of the Electric and Streets Departments and reports as necessary to the Village Manager regarding the activities of the departments. - 3) The Water General Foreman, is the head of the Water & Sewer Departments and Parks Department and reports as necessary to the Village Manager the activities of the departments. - 4) The Code Enforcement Coordinator is the head of the Building and Codes Department and reports as necessary to the Village Manager regarding the activities of the Department.
-He or she also handles all Zoning Request Changes. - 5) Chief Fiscal Officer is the head of the Financial and Utility Office Departments and reports as necessary to the Village Manager regarding the activities of the departments. - 6) The Administrative Assistant handles the payroll, insurance and time clock operations of the Village and reports to the Village Manager.
+- 1) The Chief of Police is the head of the Police Department and Dispatch and reports as necessary to the Village Manager regarding the activities of the Department - 2) The Electric/Streets General Foreman is the head of the Electric and Streets Departments and reports as necessary to the Village Manager regarding the activities of the departments. - 3) The Water/Parks General Foreman, is the head of the Water & Sewer Departments and Parks Department and reports as necessary to the Village Manager the activities of the departments. - 4) The Code Enforcement Coordinator is the head of the Building and Codes Department and reports as necessary to the Village Manager regarding the activities of the Department.
+He or she also handles all Zoning Request Changes. - 5) Chief Fiscal Officer is the head of the Financial Departments and reports as necessary to the Village Manager regarding the activities of the departments. - 6) The Administrative Assistant is the head of the Utility Office Department and reports as necessary, as well as handles the payroll, insurance and time clock operations of the Village and reports to the Village Manager.